Alexey Shchusev: Urban planning and preservation

 Shchusev's conservative views on city planning and redevelopment were influenced by his experiences in Ukraine, Bessarabia, and Italy, where he had learnt the art of adaptation to historical environments.
 His approach to reconciling past and present was similar to that of the younger generation of Italian urbanists, particularly Marcello Piacentini.
 The two architects had known each other since the 1911 Rome Exhibition and developed a keen interest in each other's works; Piacentini would refer to Shchusev's architecture until the 1950s.

 In 1918, Shchusev and Ivan Zholtovsky assumed control of the New Moscow redevelopment plan sponsored by the communist city council.
 The planning team emerged as an extension of Zholtovsky's workshop; but by 1922 Shchusev, as the chairman of the Moscow Architectural Society, became the sole leader of the project.
 Although his staff was composed of modernist architects, from the Vesnin brothers to the Vkhutemas freshmen, the result was thoroughly conservative, with large territorial expansion into moderately dense suburbs and little intrusion into the old city.
 Shchusev proposed relocating the national administrative center northwest, to the Khodynka Field, thus relieving the city core from the rapidly increasing congestion.
 Most of the city within the Garden Ring would remain intact, with carefully placed "rays" of boulevards and parks extending from the Kremlin to the suburbs.
 Shchusev consistently rejected large-scale, all-or-nothing redevelopment ideas, and preferred continuing to build off of the existing city.
 He often clashed with the city authorities, arguing against the demolition of historic buildings.
 By the end of 1925, his preservationist stance had come into disfavour with the government, which replaced him with the far more amenable Sergey Shestakov.
 Shchusev's master plan was duly approved and then retired to the archives.

-When they didn't threaten historic buildings, Shchusev used the latest ideas of European and American planners.
+When they did not threaten historic buildings, Shchusev used the latest ideas of European and American planners.
 He liked the idea of standalone high-rise buildings, as advocated by Le Corbusier and Walter Gropius, but considered them too expensive for the Soviet economy and too hazardous for the existing level of technology.
 Although in 1924 he declared himself anti-Americanist, by 1929 he had changed his mind.
 This is evident from his patronage of the Russian edition of Richard Neutra's Wie Baut Amerika?
 (How Does America Build?).
 Shchusev still deplored the fact that the Americans were replacing art with engineering, and warned against blind imitation of their business practices.
 At the same time, he commended American technology and zoning as the instruments of mitigating the adverse effects of high-rise construction.
 His views were evolving, until the 1934 publication of the Architectural organization of the city.
 By this time political pressure had put an end to independent theorizing.